 - Click on the "Events" tile, or select "Events" on the left sidebar menu

-- You will be taken to a list of your group's upcoming events, with a green "Create Event" button in the top left.
+- You will be taken to a list of your group's upcoming events, with a green "Create Event" button in the top right.

 Note: If you are unable to manage a group or navigate to the event creation screen, you may not be an officer of your group, or it may not be active on CampusGroups yet.
 You can check the group directory to find your group and contact the current officers.
 If you are unable to locate your group, contact email@example.com for assistance.